17 Tips for Passing Your Driving Test

 Before you take the test

 In order to register for the practical driving test, you will need a valid UK driving license, a theory test certificate number and a valid form of payment.
 You’ll also need to book your practical driving test ahead of time to ensure availability.

-You can book your practical driving test online here at the Driver & Vehicle Agency website.
+You can book your practical driving test online.
 Make sure you’re prepared and confident – there’s no point taking the test if you aren’t yet ready.

 Don’t take your test until you’re ready

 Don’t feel confident?
 If you aren’t entirely confident in your driving abilities, you’re not ready to take the practical test.
 Make sure you’ve practiced driving alongside an instructor and feel confident behind the wheel before booking your test.